Reduce Insulin Out-of-Pocket Costs

 Ask for the pharmacy’s cash price

 Cash prices vary so call several pharmacies – chains and independents – to compare.
-Even if you have insurance, the cash price could be much lower than your co-insurance or co-payment (see results of our experiment below) but your pharmacist might not realize it or in some states they might actually be prohibited from telling you if you don’t ask.
+Even if you have insurance, the cash price could be lower than your co-insurance or co-payment.
 Cash payments may not apply to your deductible so decide which option is best for you.

 Use member warehouse pharmacies and prescription discounts